The Analytic Minimal Rank Sard Conjecture: Introduction

+In our main result, we will need to add an extra hypothesis on the foliation $\vec{\mathcal{K}}_{|S_0}$, which we call \emph{splittability}.
+We postpone the precise definition to Section \ref{ssec:introsplittable}, and we anticipate in here that any line foliation is splittable.
+We can now state our main result:

 \begin{theorem}[Minimal rank Sard Conjecture for splittable foliatons] Assume that both $M$ and $\Delta$ are real-analytic.
-If the involutive distribution $\vec{\mathcal{K}}_{|S_0}$ (defined in Theorem \ref{thm:SubanalyticDistribution}) is splittable, then the minimal rank Sard conjecture holds true. \end{theorem}
+If the foliation $\vec{\mathcal{K}}_{|S_0}$ is splittable, then the minimal rank Sard conjecture holds true. \end{theorem}

+The proof of Theorem \ref{thm:Sardminrank} will consist in showing by contradiction that if the set of minimal rank singular horizontal paths from a given point reaches a set of positive Lebesgue measure in $M$, then we can, roughly speaking, lift all those horizontal paths into abnormal curves sitting in the leaves of the foliations given by $\vec{\mathcal{K}}$ on its essential domain and from here get a contradiction.
+This strategy requires to be able to select from a given set of positive measure contained in a transverse local section of the foliation $\vec{\mathcal{K}}_{|\mathcal{S}_0}$ a subset of positive measure whose all points belong to distinct leaves of $\vec{\mathcal{K}}_{|\mathcal{S}_0}$.
+A foliation subject to such a selection result will be called {\it splittable}; this is the heuristic behind the definition of splittability given in Section \ref{ssec:introsplittable}.

-As we said above, any line foliation is splittable and moreover we know, by Theorem \ref{thm:SubanalyticDistribution} (iv), that the rank of $\vec{\mathcal{K}}_{|S_0}$ is less than or equal to $m-2$.
+Thanks to \cite[Theorem 1.1(iv)]{bprfirst}, moreover, we know that the rank of the abnormal distribution restricted to its essential domain $\vec{\mathcal{K}}_{|S_0}$ is less than or equal to $m-2$.
 Hence, the Minimal rank Sard conjecture holds true whenever $\Delta$ has rank $\leq 3$.
 Furthermore, the equivalence of the minimal rank Sard Conjecture with the Sard Conjecture in the case of corank-$1$ distributions yields the following immediate corollary:

 \begin{corollary} Assume that both $M$ and $\Delta$ are analytic.
 If $\Delta$ has codimension one ($m=n-1$) and the distribution $\vec{\mathcal{K}}_{|\mathcal{S}_0}$ is splittable, then the Sard conjecture holds. \end{corollary}